yuanbit/FinBERT-QA/README.md

 # FinBERT-QA: Financial Question Answering using BERT
+FinBERT-QA is a search engine for retrieving opinionated financial text using task 2 of the [FiQA](https://sites.google.com/view/fiqa) dataset.
+The system uses techniques from both information retrieval and natural language processing by first retrieving the top-50 answer candidates of each query using the Lucene toolkit, [Anserini](https://github.com/castorini/anserini), then re-ranking the answer candidates using variants of pre-trained [BERT](https://arxiv.org/pdf/1810.04805.pdf) models.
+FinBERT-QA improved the [state-of-the-art](https://dl.acm.org/doi/10.1145/3184558.3191830) results by an average of 20% on three ranking evaluation metrics.

+Built using Huggingface's [transformer](https://github.com/huggingface/transformers) and the transfer and adapt [[TANDA](https://arxiv.org/pdf/1911.04118.pdf)] method, FinBERT-QA first transfers and fine-tunes a pre-trained BERT model to a general QA task, then adapts this model to the financial domain using the FiQA dataset.
+The transfer step uses the fine-tuned BERT model on the [MS MACRO Passage Retrieval](https://microsoft.github.io/msmarco/) dataset from [Nogueira et al.](https://arxiv.org/pdf/1901.04085.pdf), where it was converted from a TensorFlow to PyTorch model.

 ## Installation
-If no GPU is available, an alternative and low-effort way to train a QA-LSTM model and fine-tune a pre-trained BERT model for the Opionated Financial Question and Answering [FiQA](https://sites.google.com/view/fiqa) dataset is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.
+If no GPU is available, an alternative and low-effort way to train and evaluate a model as well as predicting the results is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.

 ### With Docker
 This repo can be used as a container with [Docker](https://www.docker.com/).
 Run the commands as root if Docker not configured.